pooltogether/draw-calculator-cli/README.md

 ## Usage

-1. Install the CLI tool by running `yarn` in this directory.
+1. Install the CLI tool by running `yarn add @pooltogether/draw-calculator-cli`
 1. Add the required env variables listed in `.envrc.example` to `.envrc` and run `direnv allow`.

 1. The CLI has a number of required args: